oljung/portfolio-project-one/README.md

     - The footer looks the same on every page of the site.
 It will contain links to some of the sources referenced on the site, such as Wizards of the Coast (the company behind DnD) as well as where to find many of the rule books mentioned on the site.

+    - Social media links to project social media accounts are also included in the footer to direct the user to our social media.

 - __The Iateria page__

     - This feature is the first of the main parts of the site and contains information about the continent and its history.

     - Contains the subsections continent, history , underdark and magic, reachable via a subsection menu.

+- __The races page__

+    - This site will give a short presentation about the different races one might expect to find in on the continent of Iateria.
+It will provide links to further reading on many of the more prominent races.

+    - The site will contain subsections for a number of different races, including humans, dwarves, halflings, elves orcs and more.

+- __Sign up form__

+    This sign up form will allow the user to sign up for a newsletter.
+At this point there is no database connected to it, so the action is not yet in place.
+Most of the design for this form was taken from the love running project on the CI course, but adapted to better suite the style of the page in term os coloring and backgrounds.
+The form has inputs for name and email, both required, as well as a submit button.

 ### Features left to implement (near future)